As leaders evolve and adjust to life after a global pandemic, there’s a clear strategic priority for 2023: driving talent and leadership capability.

 Make organisational design and change management a priority

-“Change is the perennial gap in organisations, not helped by learning approaches that fail to keep pace with shifts in organisational priorities.”
+“Change is a huge gap in organisations, not helped by learning approaches that fail to keep pace with shifts in organisational priorities.”

 Let’s face it: leaders have their work cut out.

-Employees are completely fatigued from all the change of 2020.
+Employees are completely fatigued from all the change of recent years, and this is actively contributing to employee attrition.
 Leaders may not be fully equipped to lead change.
 Businesses desperately need to overhaul traditional workplace practices.
 They need to ensure that their focus switches from efficiency to workplace flexibility.

 “Employees thrive when given radical flexibility.
 More employees go above and beyond at work when organisations give them a choice over where, when and how much they work”.
 Source: Gartner